lorforlinux/docs.beagleboard.io/boards/beagleconnect/freedom/demos-and-tutorials/using-arduino-zephyr-template.rst

 Build the Arduino directory
 ===========================

-Before flashing, Run the below command to build the ``arduino-zephyr-template`` for the board ``beagleconnect_freedom``.
+Before flashing, run the command below to build the ``arduino-zephyr-template`` for the board ``beagleconnect_freedom``.

 .. code:: shell-session